 “Brave” and “bold” are two words that are often used to describe the Smooth Fox Terrier.
-However, it is still important that he understands that you are his “pack leader.”
+However, it is still important that he understands that you are his “pack leader”.
 Otherwise, if he senses that you’re a softie, he can develop Small Dog Syndrome and become a bully.

 People would be scooping up their children and running away from a Rottweiler – perhaps not so much with a little terrier.

-So, if you’re not careful, youre “terrier” can become a “terror.”
+So, if you’re not careful, your “terrier” can become a “terror.”
 And, since the Smooth Fox Terrier is already bold enough on his own, you don’t want to go giving him that kind of power.

 The best way to ward off SDS is to be firm and consistent with your Smooth Fox Terrier, giving him rules and limits as to what is and is not allowed as acceptable behavior

-In addition to hunting, the Smooth Fox Terrier is also a wanderer, and she’ll take the opportunity to go off and explore if you don’t keep a watchful eye on her.
+In addition to hunting, the Smooth Fox Terrier is also a wanderer.
+He’ll take the opportunity to go off and explore if you don’t keep a watchful eye on him.

 The Smooth Fox Terrier is a great breed for learning new tricks.
 He is a smart dog, and with patience and time, he’ll be sitting, playing dead, and playing fetch in no time.

 The Smooth Fox Terrier is incredibly devoted and loyal to his family.
 There is no one he would rather be around than his masters.
 He is also good with other dogs, provided he is properly introduced to and socialized with them.